SAP-archive/techne/docs/pages/components/input-group.md

 folder: components
 ---

-The Input groups component are from inputs with addons that allows the user to better understand the information been entered.
+The Input groups component are form inputs with add-ons that allows the user to better understand the information been entered.

 <br/>

-## Text addon
+## Text add-on

-The Input with text addon component is used mainly to specify the magnitude of the entered data, like: currency, scalar units, etc. There informational addon can be placed at the left or right of the input element.
+The Input with text add-on component is used mainly to specify the type of the data being entered, like: currency, unit of measure, etc. There informational add-on can be placed at the left or right of the input element.

 {% capture text-addon %}
 <div class="tn-form__group">
     <div class="tn-form__item">
-        <label class="tn-form__label" for="">Left Aligned Text Addon</label>
+        <label class="tn-form__label" for="">Left Aligned Text Add-on</label>
         <div class="tn-input-group">
             <span class="tn-input-group__addon">$</span>
             <input class="" type="text" id="" name="" value="1234568910 ">